Shiffrin ties Stenmark record with win in women's slalom

 KILLINGTON, Vt.
 (AP) — Mikaela Shiffrin marked the return of the women’s World Cup to North America by setting yet another record — and the two-time Olympic champion did it Sunday on home snow.

-Shiffrin beat Petra Vlhova — her main rival — for her 46th career win in slalom.
+Shiffrin beat Petra Vlhova — her main rival — for her 46th win in World Cup slaloms.
 That matched a 32-year-old record for most World Cup wins in a single discipline, set by Swedish great Ingemar Stenmark in giant slalom.

+The 26-year-old Shiffrin was in tears after her 71st World Cup victory was confirmed.

+“Getting to the finish knowing I put everything I could into it, that’s always a special feeling,” said Shiffrin, who has endured two difficult years which included the loss of her grandmother in October 2019 and the death of her father less than four months later.

+“I’ve had a lot of incredible memories at this race over the years, and I’ve shared it with family and all the people I love, the people who I love the most in the world.
+And this year, two of them are not here anymore.
+So it’s emotional, it’s one of the more emotional ones for sure.”

-While the 26-year-old Shiffrin hails from Vail, Colorado, she can almost consider Killington a hometown race as she honed her skills nearby at the Burke Mountain Academy as a teenager.
+While Shiffrin hails from Vail, Colorado, she can almost consider Killington a hometown race as she honed her skills nearby at the Burke Mountain Academy as a teenager.

 Shiffrin trailed Vlhova by .20 seconds after the first run and, although she made an error at the top of her second run, a fantastic finish ensured she was still fastest on that second run.